Karti07/Responsive-Github-Profile-Searcher/README.md

-# Github-Profile-Searcher
+# Responsive-Github-Profile-Searcher
-This is a simple web application that allows you to search for GitHub profiles using a clean and intuitive interface.
+This is a simple responsive web application that allows you to search for GitHub profiles using a clean and intuitive interface.

 ## How to Use
 1. **Clone the Repository:**